 5. It’s good for the heart.

 HIIT doesn’t just help sculpt your body—it also helps to prevent disease and improve certain biological functions.
 It’s particularly good for the heart, reducing heart rate and blood pressure.
-In addition, as exercise physiologist and athletic trainer Scott Weiss tells Men’s Journal, HIIT increases the flexibility and elasticity of arteries and veins better than continuous aerobic exercise.
-Since HIIT increases pressure demand on your blood vessels, they actually get a 'workout' as well.
+In addition, as exercise physiologist and athletic trainer Scott Weiss tells Men’s Journal, the benefit of hiit is that it increases the flexibility and elasticity of arteries and veins better than continuous aerobic exercise.
+Since HIIT increases pressure demand on your blood vessels, they actually get a “workout” as well.

-Thanks to its diversity, health benefits, and adaptability in many contexts, high-intensity interval training is a great form of exercise for anyone, at any time.
+Thanks to its diversity, health benefits of hiit training, and adaptability in many contexts, high-intensity interval training is a great form of exercise for anyone, at any time.
 This highlights just one of the many reasons F45 Training has benefitted so well from it.